NeoLorenzo/productivity-pwa/README.md

 - Add a button in the center of the nav that has a + svg and when the user clicks it it should pop out a card of buttons.
 - Add a button to the + card that sends the user to the focus timer page.
 - Add a button to the + card that sends the user to the play timer page.

-- Reflection prompt after completed session which will ask how the user felt (note about self), info they want to keep/remember (note to self), and maybe certain environment features (ex. were they with friends / how well they slept, etc.)
-- Add reflection tags rate sleep out of 5.
-- Add reflection tags rate energy out of 5.
-- Add reflection tags rate mood out of 5.

 - Detect if the user is on a mobile browser and show them how to install the app as a PWA.